daac-tools/crawdad/README.md

 at your option.

-For softwares under `bench/data`, follow the license terms of each software.

 ## Acknowledgment

 The initial version of this software was developed by LegalForce, Inc., but not an officially supported LegalForce product.